gameserverapp/Platform/Documentation/docs/dashboard/game_servers/config_templates.md

 ## Third party apps

 ### Beacon
-For ARK: Survival Evolved you can use Beacon to manage your config template.
+For ARK: Survival Evolved & ARK: Survival Ascended you can use Beacon to manage your config template.
 Check out the video below to learn how to set it up.

 [How to import configs on Beacon >](https://usebeacon.app/help/importing_existing_config)